debugmen/debugmen.github.io/_posts/2021-02-27-netrunner-encryption.md

 ## Solution

-For my solution, instead of using an inital 15 'a's to start guessing with, I used 79 = (4*16) + 15 'a's to pad my message with an extra 4 blocks of 'a's in case the flag is better than a single block.
+For my solution, instead of using an inital 15 'a's to start guessing with, I used 79 = (4*16) + 15 'a's to pad my message with an extra 4 blocks of 'a's in case the flag is bigger than a single block.

 ```
 import requests